ZenProjects/ACME-Pebble-Auto-Composer/readme.md

 This docker compose start pebble acme test server and challange server, and permit to get certificate with acme with dns challenge without dns infrastructure.

+Prerequisite:
+- docker
-Prerequisite: docker and docker compose plugin v2
+- docker compose plugin v2

 Images used:
 - https://github.com/letsencrypt/pebble
   A miniature version of Boulder, Pebble is a small ACME test server not suited for use as a production CA.
 - https://github.com/letsencrypt/challtestsrv
   Small TEST-ONLY server for mock DNS & responding to HTTP-01, DNS-01, and TLS-ALPN-01 ACME challenges.
+- Plus a python wrapper ([httpreq](https://go-acme.github.io/lego/dns/httpreq/index.html)) to challtestsrv.
 - https://github.com/go-acme/lego
-  acme golang client
+  An acme golang client to test certificate generation with [httpreq](https://go-acme.github.io/lego/dns/httpreq/index.html) dns provider.

-Plus a python wrapper ([httpreq](https://go-acme.github.io/lego/dns/httpreq/index.html)) to challtestsrv.

 This is only for testing, do not use in production !